fdavidcl/ruta/CONVENTIONS.md

 ## Function and variable naming

 - Functions and variables will be named using camelCase.
 Exported functions will be prepended by `ruta.` to avoid name conflicts with other packages.
+Methods, however, will use common names (`print`, `train`, etc.).
 - Arguments for functions will use the dot as a separator.

 Example: